Ruddy Complexion: What It Is, The Main Causes & 4 Natural Treatments

 Use cold water.

 It may feel better to wash your face with water on the hotter side, but in reality this temperature can actively harm the skin.
 Not only will too-hot water strip your skin's barrier of its natural oils, but it also won't soothe any flare-ups and irritations.
-So instead of turning on the hot tap to wash your face, use cold water as it has been proven to reduce inflammation within the body.
+So instead of turning on the hot tap to wash your face, use cold water as it has been proven to reduce inflammation1 within the body.

 Protect your skin with sunscreen.